Near-degeneracy effects in Quadrupolar Mixed Modes. From an Asymptotic Description to Data Fitting: Data analysis framework

 We now aim to apply the asymptotic formalism described by Eq.~(\ref{eq:full_coupling_term}), (\ref{off-diag-factor}) and (\ref{split_first_order}) to perform global fits of the power spectral density (PSD), thereby constraining mixed modes parameters and core and envelope rotation rates using all available data.
 In particular, we deliberately avoid performing peakbagging prior to model fitting, as it can often be ambiguous whether a given peak represents a genuine oscillation mode or merely stochastic noise.
 The main advantage of fitting the PSD directly with a physically informed model based on asymptotic relations is that the distinction between signal and noise naturally emerges from the fit itself, without requiring any subjective preselection of peaks.

-To accomplish this, we employ a Bayesian framework to fit the oscillation modes in the PSD.
-The p- and mixed-mode patterns are created using the \texttt{sloscillations} code developed in \citet{2019MNRAS.488..572K}, extended to incorporate the near-degeneracy effects based on Section~\ref{sec:theo}.
-The various asymptotic formulations used to produce the mode pattern are presented below.
+To accomplish this, we employ a Monte-Carlo Markov Chain (MCMC) approach within a Bayesian framework to fit the oscillation modes in the PSD.
+The p- and mixed-mode patterns are created using the \texttt{sloscillations} code developed in \citet{2019MNRAS.488..572K,2023ApJ...954..152K}, extended to incorporate the near-degeneracy effects based on Section~\ref{sec:theo}.
+The synthetic PSD is generated following Sec. \ref{sec:synth_PSD} below.